YapengTian/CCOL-CVPR21/README.md

 2. Preprocess videos.
 You can do it in your own way as long as the index files are similar.

     a.
 Extract frames at 1fps and waveforms at 11025Hz from videos.
-We have following directory structure:
+We have following directory structure (please first ignore the detection results):
     ```
     data
     ├── audio